praveenkesarwani/pig-game/README.md

 - The first player to reach 100 points on GLOBAL score wins the game

-Change the game to follow these rules:

-1. A player looses his ENTIRE score when he rolls two 6 in a row.
-After that, it's the next player's turn.
+Changes in Game Rules:

-2. Add an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100.
+2. Added an input field where players can set the winning score, so that they can change the predefined score of 100.
-3. Add another dice to the game, so that there are two dices now.
+3. Added another dice to the game, so that there are two dices now.
 The player looses his current score when one of them is a 1.

+<a href = "https://praveenkesarwani.github.io/pig-game"> Play Game</a>

 <img align = center src = "ss.png" alt = "Game Page">